-Customers controlling European citizen data outside of the European Economic Area and other interested regulatory third parties.
+Customers controlling European or Swiss citizen data outside of the European Economic Area or Switzerland, respectively, and other interested regulatory third parties.

 Where can I get a copy of the report/certificate?

 Third parties can verify that we are still in good standing with the U.S. Privacy Shield program by checking the program’s website.